brab0/appt/README.md

 - a `cross-domain(CORS)` helper;
 - a [`glob requirer`](https://www.npmjs.com/package/require-files) with a `register` to label, boot and assemble your core application(routes, controllers, models and schemas) and expose some utils according with your configurations;
 - a `Router Class` to wrap express routes and make the chaining of them easier;
-- a bunch of predefined configurations, as seen below:
+- and finnally, a bunch of predefined configurations, as seen below:
 ```javascript
 {
     enviroment : "dev",